Back to Louisiana

 These notes stay tied to the official amendment files and metadata from the legislature.

-Plain English: The amendment removes two previous amendments related to broadband services regulation.
+Plain English: The amendment removes two previous amendments related to Senate Bill No. 80.

 • Removes House Committee Amendment Nos.
-7 and 8, which were previously added to the bill.
+7 and 8.

-• The specific details of what was in Amendments 7 and 8 are not provided, so their exact content cannot be explained here.
+• The specific details of the removed amendments are not provided, so their exact content is unknown.

 Plain English: The amendment modifies how broadband service grants are disbursed and adds rules for withholding final payments if a provider causes damage to underground utilities.